plewis/plewis.github.io/phylogenetics/revbayes.md

 Open the file _algae.log_ in Tracer and **look at the trace for the Posterior**.
 (Note that you will need to get the file from the cluster back to your laptop in order to open it in tracer.)
 This file contains the combined output from the four separate files _algae_run_1.log_, _algae_run_2.log_, _algae_run_3.log_, and _algae_run_4.log_.

-> :thinking: Explain the downward spikes you see in the posterior trace?
+> :thinking: Explain the downward **spikes** you see in the posterior trace?
 (Note: there are actually four such spikes, but the first is difficult to see because it is right at the left edge of the plot.)

 {% comment %}
 This trace combines the four separate runs, each of which began with a random tree topology and edge lengths.
 Thus, each run starts from a really low point on the posterior surface but quickly climb up to the same place.
 Those spikes thus represent the points at which each run begins.
+{% endcomment %}

+> :thinking: What would you specify for the mcmc combine option if you wanted the samples from all four runs to be **blended together** rather than **concatenated sequentially**?
+(Hint: go to the [RevBayes documentation](https://revbayes.github.io/documentation/), scroll down (or search) to find the **mcmc** documentation in the Workspace Objects section.)

+{% comment %}
+combine=mixed
 {% endcomment %}

 ### Calculating the MAP (Maximum A-Posteriori) tree